Facts About Copper

 - Brass is the standard alloy used when making instruments such as watches, navigational aids and clocks.

-- Brass pins when rust free, where used in very early wool making tools.
+- Brass pins, when rust-free, were used in very early wool-making tools.

 - Bronze is far more resistant to corrosion and harder than pure iron.